-AMI eliminates this major flaw.
-It still uses myoelectric sensors to detect muscle movements, and these signals are still translated into commands for the bionic limb.
+AMI-based systems eliminate this major flaw.
+They still use myoelectric sensors to detect muscle movements, and these signals are still translated into commands for the bionic limb.
 The difference is that the control system for the bionic joint is specifically calibrated to the muscle actions of the restored agonist-antagonist muscle pair.
-Because of this, the brain can sense the position of that joint by interpreting the natural feedback from that muscle pair.
+Because of this, the brain can sense the position of the joint by interpreting the natural feedback from that muscle pair.

 This restored proprioceptive sense makes it possible to control the bionic limb without having to look at it.
 For example, an AMI user can approach a set of stairs the same way that a person with natural limbs does: by glancing at the stairs, letting the brain intuitively calculate the geometry of the situation, and then simply relying on the brain’s proprioceptive sense of the bionic limb and the improved control system to carry out the required movements.

 As an added benefit, it appears that AMI reduces phantom pain (likely by restoring the brain’s connection to its missing limb) and also reduces muscle atrophy in the residual limb.

 All in all, this is a truly beautiful solution.

 The one thing missing from an AMI solution is a sense of touch where information from artificial sensors on a bionic limb is communicated to the user’s brain via nerve stimulation.